 Ponsacco stands near the meeting point of the rivers Cascina and Era.
 Ever since it was founded, the ancient Pons Sacci was strategically relevant and important, so much so that it was soon the first settlement, by this time on the border between the Pisan and Florentine Republics, to become a fortified castle.

-There are many surviving signs of the past to visit today in what is now a populous town in the province of Pisa.
 Registered in a document from 1374 is a parish church dedicated to the Archidiaconal Church of San Giovanni Evangelista, which has come down to us via various remodellings, the last of them in 1836.
 Completely restored in 1986, the church conserves some precious works of art inside, such as a polychrome terracotta statue of the Madonna attributed to Benedetto da Maiano.
 To the side of the church we find a bell tower built between 1862 and 1873 in the Neoclassical style: it leans noticeably, owing the fact that during construction the master builder moved it from the centre of the foundations.

-Another little church worth visiting is the Oratory of the Madonna della Tosse, found in the Piazza della Repubblica.
+There are many surviving signs of the past to visit today in what is now a populous town in the province of PisaAnother little church worth visiting is the Oratory of the Madonna della Tosse, found in the Piazza della Repubblica.
 It houses an interesting antique tablet of the darkest terracotta, though by whom, nobody knows.
 On the left-hand side of the church, in piazza San Giovanni, we find the historic pievania (that is, the baptistery), which was built around 1400 and is home to the old bell, cast in 1372 in Borgo di Appiano.
 Above we find a carving of the Ponsacco coat-of-arms with the emblem of Pisa.
 There is also a charming baptismal font inside.